Bricktech2000/Notes/notes/sleep.md

 stick to this schedule at least 6 days a week

-sleep has evolved to be adaptible, which is why it is so easy to disrupt one’s sleep schedule &mdash; <https://youtu.be/1aogY1Tm2Lo?t=1250>
+sleep has evolved to be adaptable, which is why it is so easy to disrupt one’s sleep schedule &mdash; <https://youtu.be/1aogY1Tm2Lo?t=1250>

 ### pre-bedtime routine